JKG Afternoon Community: Kindergarten-5th Grade

 Full-day camps when schools are closed

-Established COVID-19 policies
+Established health and safety policies

 Attend as few or as many days as you like